surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * End-to-end between OSI nodes
 * deal with low cost and reliable data transfer
-* transport connectoin establishment, release, data transfer and Qos
+* transport connection establishment, release, data transfer and Qos
 * **Not responsible for routing**, but does map to network layer addressing
 * Handle error control